 Why buy American Made Jeans?

-Good American made jeans embody this same spirit.
-Whether it’s from a manufacturer that has been around for over 100 years or a newer designer that is bringing their own cutting-edge style to denim, you can find something for everyone right here in the United States.
+Good American-made jeans embody this same spirit.
+Whether it’s from a manufacturer that has been around for over 100 years or a newer design that is bringing its own cutting-edge style to denim, you can find something for everyone right here in the United States.

 Buying jeans made in America also helps ensure fair labor practices and wages for the craftspeople that make your jeans.
 Many jeans manufacturers are true artists who excel at their craft.
 Companies that are committed to producing their jeans in America recognize this and make sure that their workers are treated and paid for their skills.